Sanjeevan1998/ml-ops-project/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 4 and Unit 5 requirements,
 and which optional "difficulty" points you are attempting. -->

-#### Model serving and monitoring platforms

-### Model Serving (Unit 6) and Monitoring (Unit 7) for LegalAI

-*(Disclaimer: The work for model serving (Unit 6) and monitoring (Unit 7) was developed step-by-step inside the [`code/serving_dummy/`](./code/serving_dummy/) directory in this repository.
-We started with basic FastAPI, Prometheus, and Grafana containers.
-Through many small steps, we got to the point where our model serving API is working and we can monitor its performance.
-The instructions below explain how to get this part of our project running and see its features.)*

 **I. Setting Up the Environment on Chameleon Cloud**